-PRINT NAME: Γ DATE:
+PRINT NAME: DATE:

-According to your student medical records, you do not receive annual TB skin testing.
-The reason for not receiving an annual TB skin test may include a previous history of a positive TB skin test, history of having received BCG Vaccine, allergic reaction to a previous skin test, or other medical contraindications.
-An initial negative chest x-ray is required (within the last two (2) years).
+an annual Vaccine, g to your student medical records, you do not receive TB skin test may include a previous history of a postallergic reaction to a previous skin test, or other med (within the last two (2) years). ositive TB skin t est, history of having received BCG

-Chest x-rays are not required on an annual basis by East Central College.
-However, you should be aware of the symptoms of active pulmonary TB which include cough, chest pain, and hemoptysis.
-Systemic symptoms consistent with TB also include fever, chills, night sweats, becoming tired easily, loss of appetite, and weight loss.
-TB should be considered in persons who have these symptoms.
-Persons suspected of having TB will be referred for a complete medical evaluation by their personal healthcare provider at their expense.

-Check the list below as to any symptoms you may have.
+symptom with TB a be consid medical e ays are not required on an annual basis by East Cens of active pulmonary TB which include cough, che also include fever, chills, night sweats, becoming the ered in persons who have these symptoms.
+Persons evaluation by their personal healthcare provider at the list below as to any symptoms you may have. est pain, and hen red easily, loss of a suspected of ha noptysis.
+Sy f appetite, a stemic symptoms consistent nd weight loss.
+TB should

+3 3 1 3 T 7 N T 1

-Yes No
+C 1 Yes No

-Cough
+Chart Pain

 Chest Pain

 Hemoptysis (coughing & spitting up blood)

-Fever

-Chills
+Fever Chills

 Night Sweats

 Tire Easily

-Loss of Appetite
+Loss of Appetite Weight Loss

-Weight Loss
+weight Loss

-SIGNATURE: DATE:
+SIGNAT URE: DATE:

-Please complete and return this questionnaire to the ECC Rad Tech Program Director.
+Please co mplete and return this questionnaire to the ECC Ra d Tech Program Director.

-Source: CDC, Recommendations & Reports Guidelines for Preventing the Transmission of mycobacterium tuberculosis in Health-care Settings.
+Source: CDC, Recommendations & Reports Guid delines for Pre venting the Transmission of

+mycobacterium tuberculosis in Health-co are Settings. -

+EAST CENTRAL COLLEGE ALLIED HEALTH PROGRAMS VACCINATION POLICY STATEMENT

+Students with concerns regarding the vaccination policy should schedule an appointment with the Program Director or Dean as soon as possible

+Understand that if you are not able to comply with the vaccination policy, you may not be able to be placed at a clinical site or participate in clinical experiences.

+If you are unable to comply with the clinical facility mandates, this would be considered a clinical absence.
+Please refer to "Clinical Experience Policies."